birddevelper/gomologin/Readme.md

 - **Session timeout** : Number of seconds before the session expires.
 Default value is 120 seconds.

-- **SQL connection and query to authenticate user** : SQL query to retrieve user by given username and password.
-The query must return only single arbitary column, it must have a where clause with two placeholder ::username and ::password.
+- **SQL connection and query to authenticate user and fetch roles** : 2 SQL queries to retrieve user and its roles by given username and password.
+The authentication query must return only single arbitary column, it must have a where clause with two placeholder ::username and ::password.
+And the query for retrieving user's roles must return only the text column of role name.

 - **Wrap desired endpoints to protect** : You should wrap the endpoints you want to protect with ***gologin.LoginRequired*** function in the main function.( see the example)